davletovb/neva/ROBUSTNESS_GAPS.md

   `StreamInterruptedError` with uncommitted partial text, with no replay, cache entry, or conversation turn.
-Provider permits and spend reservations are released/settled even on partial failure or cancellation; available usage is recorded.
-The response accumulation has a character ceiling.
+Provider permits and spend reservations are released/settled even on partial failure or cancellation; available usage is recorded per stream.
+The response accumulation and cached reply have the same per-call character ceiling.
+Cache/history commit when the consumer accepts the terminal completion event; provider spend can still be incurred if the consumer closes after generation finishes.
 - Completion events report first-token and full-completion seconds separately.
   LLM telemetry records both and identifies interrupted streams.
 Local HTTP integration tests exercise completion, partial EOF, cache/history, bounded